Revenge: History

 Francis Bacon described revenge as a kind of "wild justice" that "does [..]. offend the law [and] putteth the law out of office."

 Feuds are cycles of provocation and retaliation, fueled by a desire for revenge and carried out over long periods of time by familial or tribal groups.
 They were an important part of many pre-industrial societies, especially in the Mediterranean region.
-They still persist in some areas, notably in Albania with its tradition of gjakmarrja or "blood feuds".
+They still persist in some areas, notably in Albania with its tradition of gjakmarrja or "blood feuds", revenge that is carried out not only by the individual, but by their extended relations for generations to come.

 Blood feuds are still practised in many parts of the world, including Kurdish regions of Turkey and in Papua New Guinea.

 In Japan, honouring one's family, clan, or lord through the practice of revenge killings is called "katakiuchi" (敵討ち).
 These killings could also involve the relatives of an offender.
 Today, katakiuchi is most often pursued by peaceful means, but revenge remains an important part of Japanese culture.

 Social psychology

 Philosophers tend to believe that to punish and to take revenge are vastly different activities: "One who undertakes to punish rationally does not do so for the sake of the wrongdoing, which is now in the past - but for the sake of the future, that the wrongdoing shall not be repeated, either by him, or by others who see him, or by others who see him punished".
-Whereas, to seek revenge is motivated by a yearning to see a transgressor suffer; revenge is necessarily preceded by anger, whereas punishment doesn't have to be.
+In contrast, seeking revenge is motivated by a yearning to see a transgressor suffer; revenge is necessarily preceded by anger, whereas punishment does not have to be.